centreon/centreon-documentation/versioned_docs/version-23.04/installation/installation-of-a-remote-server/using-packages.md

 ### With a remote database

-> If installing database on a dedicated server, this server should also have
+> If you are installing a database on a dedicated server, this server should also have
-> the prerequired repositories.
+> the required repositories.

-Run the following command on the Central server:
+Run the following command on the central server:

 <Tabs groupId="sync">
 <TabItem value="Alma / RHEL / Oracle Linux 8" label="Alma / RHEL / Oracle Linux 8">